NextFTC/NextFTC-Docs-v1/builtin-commands/drivetrain-commands/differential.md

 That's it!
 Now you are able to control your holonomic drivetrain using a gamepad.

 > [!NOTE]
-> See the [`DifferentialTankDriverControlled`](https://docs.rowanmcalpin.com/reference/ftc/com.rowanmcalpin.nextftc.ftc.driving/-differential-tank-driver-controlled/) and [`DifferentialArcadeDriverControlled`](https://docs.rowanmcalpin.com/reference/ftc/com.rowanmcalpin.nextftc.ftc.driving/-differential-arcade-driver-controlled/) references for constructor overloads and more
+> See the [`DifferentialTankDriverControlled`](https://docs.rowanmcalpin.com/reference/ftc/com.rowanmcalpin.nextftc.ftc.driving/-differential-tank-driver-controlled/) and [`DifferentialArcadeDriverControlled`](https://docs.rowanmcalpin.com/reference/ftc/com.rowanmcalpin.nextftc.ftc.driving/-differential-arcade-driver-controlled/) references more information.